Name of the Church of Jesus Christ of Latter-day Saints

 The name of the Church of Jesus Christ of Latter-day Saints (LDS Church) is derived from an 1838 revelation church founder Joseph Smith said he received.
 Church leaders have long emphasized the church's full name (though more especially since 2018), and have resisted the application of informal or shortened names, especially those which omit "Jesus Christ".
 These informal and shortened names include the "Mormon Church", the "LDS Church", and the "Church of the Latter-day Saints".

 Historical names of the church

 The LDS Church traces its founding to April 6, 1830, when Smith and five other men formally established the Church of Christ.
 The church was known by this name from 1830 to 1834.

 In the 1830s, the fact that a number of U.S. churches, including some Congregational churches and Restoration Movement churches, also used the name "Church of Christ" caused a considerable degree of confusion.
-In May 1834, the church adopted a resolution that the church would be known thereafter as "The Church of the Latter Day Saints".
+On May 3, 1834, the church adopted a resolution that it would be known thereafter as "The Church of the Latter Day Saints".
 At various times the church was also referred to as "The Church of Jesus Christ", "The Church of God", and "The Church of Christ of Latter Day Saints".